Esther Peterson: Career

 In 1938, Peterson became a paid organizer for the American Federation of Teachers and traveled around New England.
 In 1944, Peterson became the first lobbyist for the National Labor Relations Board in Washington, D.C.
 In 1948, the State Department offered Peterson's husband a position as a diplomat in Sweden.
 The family returned to Washington, D.C., in 1957 and Peterson joined the Industrial Union Department of the AFL–CIO, becoming its first woman lobbyist.

 She was Assistant Secretary of Labor and Director of the United States Women's Bureau under fellow Bostonian President John F. Kennedy.
 In 1964, President Lyndon Johnson named Peterson to the newly created post of Special Assistant for Consumer Affairs.
 She would later serve as President Jimmy Carter's Director of the Office of Consumer Affairs.

+In 1966, Peterson was a speaker at the 35th Biennial convention for the National Association of Colored Women's Clubs.

 Peterson was also Vice President for Consumer Affairs at Giant Food Corporation, where she led an initiative to introduce the first nutrition labels in 1971, and was president of the National Consumers League.

 She received the Presidential Medal of Freedom in 1981.
 Peterson was elected to the Common Cause National Governing Board in 1982.
 In 1990, the American Council on Consumer Interests created the Esther Peterson Consumer Policy Forum lectureship, which is presented annually at the council's conference.
 She was named a delegate of the United Nations as a UNESCO representative in 1993.
 In that same year, Peterson was inducted into the National Women's Hall of Fame.